ndingibr/pong_reinforcement/README.md

 1. Create the virtual enviroment

-2. Make sure you have python 3.8 or Higher installed for tensorflow 2.
+2. Make sure you have python 3.8 or higher installed for tensorflow 2.

 3. Install the required packages in your virtual enviroment